Can You Correctly Answer These Daily Double "Jeopardy!" Questions?

 Who is Winnie the Pooh?

 The famous literary bear and friend to Christopher Robin didn't get his start as Winnie the Pooh.
 Rather, the character's original name was actually Edward Bear, named after author A.A.
 Milne's son's own childhood teddy bear.
+And for more backstories on your favorite fictional characters, check out the 23 Full Names of Fictional Characters You Didn't Know.

 This website was originally "Jerry and David's Guide to the World Wide Web."